FlowiseAI/FlowiseDocs/using-flowise/api.md

 ### Speech to Text

-When **Speech to Text** is enabled, users can speak directly into microphone and speech will be transcribed into text.
+When **Speech to Text** is enabled, users can speak directly into a microphone and the speech will be transcribed into text.

 <div align="left">